-For those that are strict gluten free, Korean food can present a problem.
+For those that are strictly gluten-free, Korean food can present a problem.
 Bulgogi is the thinly sliced marinated meat used for grilling and fast cooking.
-It can be beef, pork or chicken.
+It can be beef, pork, or chicken.

 Heading to the Korean Grocery Store

 I’m no expert in Korean cooking, so I decided the best place to get the bulgogi would be from a Korean grocery store.
-They are more likely to have the paper-thin sliced meat than your average grocery store.
+They are more likely to have paper-thin sliced meat than your average grocery store.
 I also trust their butchers are selecting the cuts that work best for what their customers are cooking.
-If you don’t have access to a Korean grocery store, the post Bulgogi: Korean Fire Meat has a good discussion on the best cuts for the beef variety.
-For pork, you can use shoulder.
+If you don’t have access to a Korean grocery store, the post Bulgogi: Korean Fire Meat (DEC 2020: link dead) has a good discussion on the best cuts for the beef variety.
+For pork, you can use the shoulder.
 Just have the butcher slice it thin.

 Pork Bulgogi – Perfectly sliced